Educator Training: Grade 8

 - Teacher’s Guide* – lesson plans, teaching ideas, student activities, and assessment tools

-- USB - Contains student activity sheets (French and English), one video, a series of eight vignettes and ready to use lesson files.
+- Student activity sheets (French and English), one video, a series of eight vignettes and ready to use lesson files.

 - 2 posters